shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w3_advice_for_applying_machine_learning/03_bias_and_variance/readme.md

   ![alt text](resources/notes/04.png)

-  - This procedure is similar to the procedure to choose d (degree of polynomial) using cross-validation:
+  - This procedure is similar to the procedure to choose d (degree of polynomial) using cross-validation.

   ![alt text](resources/notes/05.png)